metinsenturk/gatsby-starter-grommet-file/content/blog/working-with-linq/index.md

 However, there's no shuffle method to take advantage of in the standard library, so you'll have to write your own.
 The shuffle method you'll be creating illustrates several techniques that you'll use with LINQ-based programs, so each part of this process will be explained in steps.

-In order to add some functionality to how you interact with the <xref:System.Collections.Generic.IEnumerable%601> you'll get back from LINQ queries, you'll need to write some special kinds of methods called [extension methods](../../csharp/programming-guide/classes-and-structs/extension-methods.md).
+In order to add some functionality to how you interact with the <xref:System.Collections.Generic.IEnumerable%601> you'll get back from LINQ queries, you'll need to write some special kinds of methods called.
 Briefly, an extension method is a special purpose *static method* that adds new functionality to an already-existing type without having to modify the original type you want to add functionality to.

 Give your extension methods a new home by adding a new *static* class file to your program called `Extensions.cs`, and then start building out the first extension method: